May 14-16, 2019

 An English proverb states, “A journey of a thousand miles begins with a single step.”
 Mike Hess began his journey as a disabled person at the age of 7 in a small, Mid-western town in Ohio.
 As an April Fools baby, he was a natural class clown and wanted to sit in the back of the class cracking jokes as early as the 1st grade.
 He quickly moved to the front of the class after realizing he was not able to see the chalkboard.
 He was, however, still fully able to participate in class.

 Shalini Kesar is Associate Professor in Information Systems, department of CSIS, Southern Utah University (SUU).
-She holds a bachelor’s degree in Mathematics and Business Data Processing as well as BA from the University of Delhi, a MPHIL in information systems from De Montfort University, a MSC in analysis, design and management information systems from the London School of Economics and Political Science, and a Doctorate in information systems from the University of Salford from UK.
+She holds a bachelor’s degree from the University of Delhi, a MPHIL in information systems from De Montfort University, a MSC in analysis, design and management information systems from the London School of Economics and Political Science, and a Doctorate in information systems from the University of Salford from UK.
 Her research expertise is in cybercrime.

 Colleen Lewis is an Assistant Professor of Computer Science at Harvey Mudd College and specializes in computer science education.
 Colleen has a PhD in education from the University of California, Berkeley.
 She researches how people learn computer science and how people feel about learning computer science.
 Her research seeks to identify effective teaching practices for creating equitable learning spaces where all students have the opportunity to learn.